darabo/darabonakdar.com/contact.md

 Inquiries about my work, freelance, or potential opportunities are certainly welcome.
 I'm usually never far from a computer and can reply in reasonable time.
 Thank you!

 * Phone: By request
-* Email: ABLarry91@gmail.com
+* Email: dara.bonakdar@gmail.com
-* Address: Chicago, IL
+* Address: San Francisco, CA, USA